sinonjs/fake-timers/README.md

 Schedules the callback to be fired every time `timeout` milliseconds have ticked by.

 In Node.js `setInterval` returns a timer object.
-Lolex will do the same, however its `ref()` and `unref()` methods have no effect.
+FakeTimers will do the same, however its `ref()` and `unref()` methods have no effect.

 In browsers a timer ID is returned.